-Offering a substantial mix of both professional and academic experience, Frank Dardis teaches courses that encompass many areas of advertising and marketing communications: introduction to advertising, media planning and advertising/public relations research methods.
-He also teaches a graduate seminar in strategic communication and a first-year seminar on non-traditional marketing-communications methods.
+Offering a substantial mix of both professional and academic experience, Frank Dardis teaches courses that encompass many areas of advertising and marketing communications: COMM 424 Advertising Campaigns, COMM 422 Advertising Media Planning, and COMM 420 Research Methods in Advertising and Public Relations.
+He also teaches a graduate seminar in strategic communication (COMM 520) and a first-year seminar on non-traditional marketing-communications methods.

-Prior to receiving his Ph.D. from the University of South Carolina, Dardis earned both his bachelor's. and master's degrees at the University of Florida.
-During most of the 12-year period between his bachelor's degree and Ph.D., he worked in advertising and marketing communications for several multimillion-dollar companies, including an Anheuser-Busch subsidiary, a golf course/community developer and a professional baseball team.
+Prior to receiving his Ph.D. from the University of South Carolina, Dardis earned both his Bachelor's and Master's degrees at the University of Florida.
+During most of the 12-year period between his Bachelor's degree and Ph.D., he worked in advertising and marketing communications for several multimillion-dollar corporations, including an Anheuser-Busch subsidiary, a golf course/community developer and a professional baseball team.

 - Message Framing

 - Sponsorship Messages

 Dardis, F. E., & Schmierbach, M., Ahern, L., Fraustino J., Bellur, S., Brooks, S., & Johnson, J. (in press).
 The Effects of In-Game Virtual Direct Experience (VDE) on Reactions to Real-World Brands.
 Journal of Promotion Management.

 Dardis, F. E., & Schmierbach, M., & Limperos, A. (2012).
 The impact of game customization and control mechanism on recall of integral and peripheral brand placements in video games.
 Journal of Interactive Advertising, 12(2), 1-12.
 [Lead Article.]